AswathyD31/Python-Module-End-Assignment/README.md

 ___
 •	Data Source: The dataset was provided by ABC Company, capturing various attributes of their employees.

-•	Tools Used: The project utilized Python libraries such as pandas for data manipulation, numpy for numerical operations, and matplotlib for data visualization.
+•	Tools Used: The project utilized Python libraries such as pandas for data manipulation, numpy for numerical operations, and matplotlib and seaborn for data visualization.

 ### Conclusion:
 ___